SerNet/verinice/VeriniceCodingStyle.md

 # Verinice Coding Style

 This document defines basic principles, established by the Verinice team, for the coding style of the Verinice project.
-All contributors and reviewers of Verinice source code shall aspire to follow these principles as closely as possible to ensure the long term quality of the product.
+All contributors and reviewers of Verinice source code strive to follow these principles as closely as possible to ensure the long term quality of the product.

 ## Basis

-The basis for the Verinice Coding Style shall be these three documents:
+The following three documents form the basis for the Verinice Coding Style:

 * The [_Google Java Style_](https://google.github.io/styleguide/javaguide.html)
 * The [Android project's _Code Style for Contributors_](https://source.android.com/source/code-style.html)
 * _Effective Java (2nd edition)_ by Joshua Bloch

-These three documents complement each other to a large extent.
+All three complement each other to a large extent.
 In some parts they overlap and in very few aspects they contradict each other.
-Those few contradictions shall be clarified unambiguously in this document.
-As probably not all of these potential contradictions are known at the time of this writing, they shall become clarified as needed.
+Where contradictions occur, they should be clarified unambiguously in this document.
+As probably not all of these potential contradictions are known at the time of this writing, they should become clarified as needed.

+_Clean Code_ by Robert C. Martin is regarded as a further authoritative source regarding good coding style.

 ## Formatting